Together Through Life: Release and promotion

 News of the album first broke in a Rolling Stone article on March 4, 2009, the month before the album's release.
 Critic David Fricke described it as a "dark new disc with a bluesy border-town feel" and quoted a source close to Dylan's camp as saying the album "came as a surprise".
 A follow-up article in Rolling Stone on March 16 claimed the album contained "struggling love songs" and had little similarity to Dylan's previous album, 2006's Modern Times.

 The album's opening track and lead single, "Beyond Here Lies Nothin'", was made available as a free download on Dylan's official website from March 30 to March 31, and a music video for the song, consisting of a montage of Bruce Davidson's photographs, premiered on Amazon on April 21.
 A second music video for the song, directed by Nash Edgerton, premiered on the website of the Independent Film Channel on May 12, 2009.
 Edgerton's video sparked controversy because of its depiction of extreme violence.

 Artwork

 The album's cover features a black-and-white photograph of a young couple in the back seat of a car taken by photographer Bruce Davidson in 1959.
 The photo had previously been used on the cover of American author Larry Brown's short story collection Big Bad Love.
-The back cover photograph of gypsy musicians was taken by Josef Koudelka in 1968.
+The back cover photograph of a group of musicians was taken by Josef Koudelka in 1968.
 The inner sleeve pictures of Dylan and band in the studio were taken by Danny Clinch.
 The package design is credited to Coco Shinomiya.